Learn Everything About the 7 PS of Marketing Mix

 Ready to implement this?
 Remember, the marketing mix is not static; you should often evaluate the strategy and repeat it as you plan your business or product launch.
 The market is enormous, and the consumer base changes with the requirement and the products/services growth.

-Smiling picture of neil borden the introduer of marketing mix concept
+picture of Neil borden the introducer of the marketing mix model concept

 Now, let’s learn these with examples.